micmejia/bible-dump/NKJV/Acts/Acts 15.md

 Now Judas and Silas, themselves being prophets also, exhorted and strengthened the brethren with many words.

 ###### 33
-And after they had stayed _there_ for a time, they were sent back with greetings from the brethren to [^k]the apostles.
+And after they had stayed _there_ for a time, they were sent back with greetings from the brethren to the apostles.

 ###### 34
-[^l]However, it seemed good to Silas to remain there.
+However, it seemed good to Silas to remain there.

 ###### 35
 Paul and Barnabas also remained in Antioch, teaching and preaching the word of the Lord, with many others also. ## Division over John Mark